 3rd October 2009

-Started on contruction of the MMC
+Started on construction of the MMC.

 10th October 2009